We are reviewing the 2019-20 minimum feed-in tariffs that your energy company should pay you for renewable power you export to the grid.

 We set the minimum feed-in tariffs that your energy company pays you for power you export to the grid via sources including solar panels.
 From 1 July 2019, we are proposing that retailers will continue to be able to offer solar system owners either a single rate, a time-varying rate or both rates.

-We are seeking feedback on our Minimum Feed-in Tariff to Apply from 1 July 2019: Draft Decision until 13 January 2019.
+Consultation on our Minimum Feed-in Tariff to Apply from 1 July 2019: Draft Decision has now closed and we are considering feedback before releasing our final decision.

 How does the minimum feed-in tariff affect me?